Drug Evaluation Committee Points to Consider Regarding the Protection of Personal Information in Drug Development and Secondary Use of Data

 The Personal Information Protection Law was revised in 2015 and newly stipulates the handling of acquisition and provision to third parties of personal information requiring special consideration, restrictions on provision of personal data to third parties in foreign countries, and anonymized processed information.

-In addition, the 2020 Amendment Act and the 2021 Amendment Act (in part) went into effect on April 1, 2012, strengthening restrictions on the provision of personal data to third parties in foreign countries and newly establishing the concept of pseudonymized processed information.
+In addition, the 2020 Amendment Law and the 2021 Amendment Law (in part) went into effect on April 1, 2012, strengthening restrictions on the provision of personal data to third parties in foreign countries and newly establishing the concept of pseudonymized information.

 Against this background, the Clinical Evaluation Subcommittee, Special Project 3, has examined various issues related to the protection of personal information in drug development and compiled them into a deliverable.